 In 2014 we launched Supplier Oasis Fulfillment Services, Inc., a wholly-owned subsidiary of the Company, which provides multi-channel fulfillment services to sellers, suppliers, and partners and a single integration point through which partners can manage their products, inventory and sales channels.
 The marketplace in which Supplier Oasis Fulfillment Services competes is highly competitive, and many of our current and potential competitors in this area have greater brand recognition, longer operating histories, larger customer bases and significantly greater financial, marketing and other resources than we do.
 Our continued development of Supplier Oasis Fulfillment Services may require substantial investments over a lengthy period of time.
-Further, most of the risks applicable to our business generally are also applicable to the business of Supplier Oasis Fulfillment Services, our business, financial condition and operating results could be materially adversely affected.
+Further, most of the risks applicable to our business generally are also applicable to the business of Supplier Oasis Fulfillment Services.
+If we are unable to generate sufficient revenues and gross profits from Supplier Oasis Fulfillment Services, our business, financial condition and operating results could be materially adversely affected.